dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 ## Deploy Dapr on a Kubernetes cluster

-Follow the steps provided in the [Deploy Dapr on a Kubernetes cluster]({{< ref kubernetes-deploy.md >}}) docs and make sure you have a Kubernetes cluster configured with Dapr version 1.9+.
+Follow the steps provided in the [Deploy Dapr on a Kubernetes cluster]({{< ref kubernetes-deploy.md >}}) docs.

 ## Add the pluggable component container in your deployments

-When running on Kubernetes mode, pluggable components are sidecar containers.
+When running in Kubernetes mode, pluggable components are deployed as containers in the same pod as your application.

 Since pluggable components are backed by [Unix Domain Sockets][uds], make the socket created by your pluggable component accessible by Dapr runtime.
-Configure the deployment spec:
+Configure the deployment spec to:

 1. Mount volumes
 2. Hint to Dapr the mounted Unix socket volume location